JSaumat/finalprojectJoseSaumat/README.md

 Step 5: Set up the site voting

 You will want to add a few movies or TV shows to the voting page.
 To do this, go to the Add Movie/TV Show tab and in the search bar enter some of your favorite TV shows or movies.
-Then click the add button.
+Then click the 'add' button.
 You will get a prompt saying that your choice was added to the list.
 This will allow you and the users to use the voting features which make the leaderboard work.

 Step 6: Set up the forum